Preventing Home Closing Delays & How To Close On Time

 - Gustan Cho is the National Managing Director of Gustan Cho Associates and an expert in originating FHA, VA, USDA, Conventional Loans, as well as non-QM mortgage loan products

-- Both Massimo Ressa and Gustan Cho knows their lending guidelines
+- Both Mike Richardson and Gustan Cho knows their lending guidelines

 - GCA Mortgage Group is a national mortgage company with a national five-star reputation of having no lender overlays

-- The number one reason for last minute loan denials is due to the loan officer not properly qualifying the borrower either due to issuing a hasty pre-approval lette
+- The number one reason for last-minute loan denials is due to the loan officer not properly qualifying the borrower either due to issuing a hasty pre-approval letter

 - Or the loan officer not being familiar with income analysis and/or lending guidelines or their own lender overlays

-Massimo Ressa and Gustan Cho has a combined 50 years of experience as a real estate investors and lending.
+Mike Richardson and Gustan Cho have a combined 50 years of experience as real estate investors and lending.